telosnetwork/native-to-evm-transaction/README.md

 ## Requirements

-This repository requires NodeJS 14+
+The example script in this repository requires NodeJS 14+

 ## Rundown